 - Out Jazz Festival: Every Sunday from May to September, enjoy jazz, soul, funk and hip-hop music in Lisbon’s public gardens.
-This month the concerts take place in Campo Grande Garden, and start at 5pm.
+This month the concerts take place in Parque da Bela Vista, and start at 5pm.
 Admission is free.

 September’s warm temperatures and sunny days make it a good time to check out some of Lisbon’s best beaches.